Barnard's Star: Planetary system

 In August 2024, by using data from ESPRESSO spectrograph of the Very Large Telescope, the existence of an exoplanet with a minimum mass of 0.37±0.05 Earth mass and orbital period of 3.15 days was confirmed.
 This constituted the first convincing evidence for a planet orbiting Barnard's Star.
 Additionally, three other candidate low-mass planets were proposed in this study.
 All of these planets orbit closer to the star than the habitable zone.
 The confirmed planet is designated Barnard's Star b (or Barnard b), a re-use of the designation originally used for the refuted super-Earth candidate.
 An examination of TESS photometry revealed no planetary transits, implying that the system is not viewed edge-on.

 In March 2025, an independent follow-up study confirmed all four planets.
 The data ruled out planets with masses greater than 0.57 Earth mass in the habitable zone of Barnard's Star with 99% confidence.
 With a minimum mass of only 0.193 Earth mass, Barnard's Star e is the least massive exoplanet yet detected by the radial velocity method.
-The best-fit orbital solution implies the planets have slightly eccentric orbits, but simulations suggest that these orbits would be unstable while circular orbits remain stable, so the eccentricities may be overestimated.
+The best-fit orbital solution implies the planets have slightly eccentric orbits, but simulations suggest that these orbits would be unstable.
+The planets exist, so their eccentricities may be overestimated.